cancel

 azure-ad-sso-saml.jpg

-2. Copy the Entity ID from the Add SSO Connection pop-up in Lansweeper and paste it in your SAML settings in Azure AD.
+2. Copy the Entity ID from the Add SSO Connection pop-up in Lansweeper and paste it in your SAML settings.

 azure-ad-basic-saml-configuration.jpg